langstruct-ai/langstruct/README.md

 [![DSPy 3.0](https://img.shields.io/badge/DSPy-3.0+-orange.svg)](https://github.com/stanfordnlp/dspy)
 [![Docs](https://img.shields.io/badge/docs-langstruct.dev-blue.svg)](https://langstruct.dev)

-**Extract structured data from any text – no prompt engineering required**
+**Extract structured data from any text – automatically optimized for any LLM**

-You know when you have a pile of invoices, medical records, or contracts, and you need to pull out specific fields?
+You know when you have a pile of invoices, medical records, or contracts, and you need to pull out specific fields or metadata?
 That's what this does.

 Point it at messy text, show it an example of what you want, and get back typed JSON.
 Built on DSPy so it auto-optimizes the prompts for you.
+You can even parse user queries into filters for your RAG system.

 ```python
 from langstruct import LangStruct